joinpursuit/API-Scavenger-Hunt/README.md

 3. If an app you were writing encountered this status code, what would you do (if anything) to resolve any issues?
+In the case of the 301 code, I would send an alert giving the new alert of the link.

 For reference, see: